aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheBlueGreenPlugin.md

 > **Always ensure you provide a non-zero connect timeout value to the Blue/Green Deployment Plugin**
 >

+### Connections with the IAM Authentication Plugin

+When connecting with the IAM Authentication Plugin, additional permissions for the IAM user may be required.
+See [Connecting with Multi-AZ or Blue/Green Deployments](UsingTheIamAuthenticationPlugin.md#connecting-with-multi-az-or-bluegreen-deployments) for specifics.

 ## Plan your Blue/Green switchover in advance

 To optimize Blue/Green switchover support with the AWS Advanced Go Wrapper, advance planning is essential.
 Please follow these recommended steps: